 This course centers on discussions, in Spanish, on topics related to the health professions and cultural aspects relevant to medical care in the Spanish-speaking world.
 Readings, discussions, and writing will be in Spanish.
 Readings will be developed in coordination with the Pre-Med and Public Health programs and are meant to complement courses in these programs.
 This course may be taken independently of, before, during, or after Spanish 202 for Health Professions.
-The course may be repeated once for credit, with instructor permission.
-PREQ: Spanish 201.
+PREQ: Spanish 201 or higher.
+0.50 course credit unit.
+May be repeated once for credit with instructor permission.
 (Each fall)